Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Jonathan Chappell

 Thank you.
-Good morning or good afternoon and good afternoon.
+Good morning Rob -- or good afternoon and good afternoon Inger.
 Three questions for you today.
-Hopefully, they'll all be relatively quick.
-Rob, you two guys did a great job explaining the accounting on the quarter-to-date and kind of how that plays out.
-So, the 75% that you've done at over 90,000 a day, can you just kind of help us frame what we should be thinking about in the next 25%.
+Hopefully, they will all be relatively quick.
+Rob, you guys did a great job explaining the accounting on the quarter-to-date and kind of how that plays out.
+So, the 75% that you've done it over $90,000 a day, can you just kind of help us frame what we should be thinking about in the next 25%?

-And obviously the markets come down, but there's all these ballasts days and if we look at 1Q and we took what you had to-date, and then we back into the 74 and it looks like it was actually negative for the last 17% of the day.
-So, I'm not asking for guidance or the exact number, but is it closer to what's keeping this today?
-Is it closer to zero, is it somewhere in between, just so we can frame how the second quarter will kind of shape out?
+Obviously, the markets come down, but there is always these ballast days.
+And if you look at 1Q and we took what you had to-date and then we're back into the $74,800, it looks like it was actually negative for the last 17% of the days.

+So, I'm not asking for guidance or the exact number, but is it closer to what's key to this today, is it closer to zero, is it somewhere in between, just so we can frame how the second quarter will kind of shape out?

 Inger Klemp

-Obviously, it’s difficult to predict there, but it will be as some ballast days at the end of the quarter, which will take it down.
-It will also be taken down a bit by the current rates are weaker than what is so far for the 75% has contracted.
-So, -- but to give you an exact number or anything that's been difficult already -- that's not possible in a way.
-So, sorry about that.
+Obviously, it is difficult to predict, but it will be some ballast days at the end of the quarter, which will take it down.
+It will also be taken down a bit by -- but the current rates are weaker than what so far for the 25% has contracted.
+So -- but to give you a precise number or anything that's difficult or very, very -- that's not possible in a way, so sorry about that.

 Jonathan Chappell

 That's okay.
-Maybe another way to ask is the ballast days that you perceive for us to Q2; would it be similar to a normal end your quarter?
-Are there more, are there less--
+Maybe another way to ask is that the ballast days that you foresee for the rest of 2Q, would it be similar to a normal end of quarter, are there more, are there less, just maybe--?

 Inger Klemp

 It does vary.
-The number of ballast days will vary between the quarters, but for this quarter, it was quite high actually.
-It was 390 ballast days for VLCC as an example.
-And that was -- quarter.
+The number of ballast days will vary between the quarters.
+But for this quarter, it was quite high actually.
+It was 319 ballast days for the VLCCs, as an example and that was up from the previous quarter.

 Jonathan Chappell

 Okay, that's helpful.
-Rob on the on the fleet side, obviously, something that we're watching very closely and very helpful to set up the next real sustainable recovery, not just the blips.
-I heard earlier this week that the cleaning yards are becoming a bit desperate.
+Rob, on the fleet side, obviously something that we're watching very closely and very hopeful to set the next real sustainable recovery, not just the blips.
+I heard earlier this week that the Korean yards are becoming the desperate.

-Now, we were hopeful that they would be filled up with LNG carriers, but we're hearing they are becoming a bit more desperate on the VLCC front; can you confirm or deny whether you're hearing from the yards?
+Now, we are hopeful that they would be filled up with LNG carriers from Qatar.
+But we're hearing that's becoming a bit more desperate with the VLCC front, can you confirm or deny whether you're hearing from the yards?

-And then also, Frontline, and your largest shareholder specifically, have been kind of early on ordering at attractive prices, so what's your appetite to order ships today if it the Koreans are really becoming aggressive on pricing?
+And then also Frontline and your largest shareholder specifically have been kind of early on ordering at attractive prices.
+So, what's your appetite to order ships today if the Koreans are really becoming aggressive on pricing?

 Robert Macleod

-Now, the yards over time have been -- I wouldn’t say desperate, but the price have come down and we've seen there's virtually been no ordering here lately.
-When it comes to Frontline and our interest, we have a constructive view of the tanker market in 2020 and 2021.
-So, our interest in -- further out in 2022 when there are resource available, we -- and other opportunities then I think that will take the main focus on the ordering newbuildings is not on our radar.
+Now, at the yards, however time had been, I would say, desperate, but the price has come down and we've seen there's virtually been no ordering lately.
+When it comes to Frontline and our interest, we have a constructive view of the tanker markets in 2020 and 2021.

+So, all our interest in the further out 2022 when there are resource available and other opportunities, then I think that I would say take the main focus and ordering newbuildings here is not on our radar.

 Jonathan Chappell

 Okay.
 Thanks.
 And then just the last one.
-I don't think anybody is worried about Frontline's ability to get credit facilities given your relationship with European banks.
-The $310 million is a pretty big chunk at a time where the world is pretty uncertain right now and banks are under pressure.
+I don't think anybody is worried about Frontline's ability to get credit facilities, given your relationship with European banks.
+The $310 million is a pretty big chunk at a time where the world is pretty uncertain right now and things are under pressure.

-What should we think about as far as the timing of that refinancing ahead of December 2020, how deep the discussions.
-And that $100 million ATM that you put in the press release, obviously, you said you were new to today's prices, but is that something you're thinking about putting in place just in case the financing market becomes very difficult in this uncertain time?
+What should we think about as far as the timing of that refinancing ahead of December 2020?
+How do you put the discussions?
+And that the $100 million ATM that you put in the press release, obviously, you said you were new to today's prices.
+But is that something you're thinking about putting in place just in case the financing market becomes very difficult in this uncertain time?

 Robert Macleod

-I think it's very easy to -- in terms of the backing of the company and Mr. Fredriksen and the access to finance, we have absolutely full confidence and the ATM is not linked to this in no shape or form.
-The ATM is a sort of housekeeping as a tool that we had in the past.
-And it's as we clearly state, is not something we would even think about using at the current share price.
+I think it's very easy to -- in terms of backing the company, and Mr. Fredriksen and the access to finance, we have absolutely full confidence and the ATM is not linked to this in no shape or form.
+The ATM is sort of housekeeping, it's a tool that we had in the past and it's -- as we clearly stated, it's not something we would even think about using at the current share price.

 Inger Klemp

-No, but to answer your question also I mean, as I refer to, we did -- recently did a couple of financings in the markets, which is the refinancing of these Nordea facility.
+No, but to answer to your question also, I mean as I referred to, we did recent, we did a couple of financings in the market, we did the refinancing of this Nordea facility.
 So, we don't really have any concern about not being able to refinance the $500 million facility either.
-So, it's only a matter of trying to say, maximize or improve the terms that best possible in a way, but the financing is there.
-So, no problem.
+So, it's only a matter of trying to the say maximize or improve the terms that's best if it's possible in a way.
+But the financing is there, so no problem.

 Jonathan Chappell